-Racial misclassification in death records leads to an underestimation of mortality rates in AI/AN populations.3
+Racial misclassification in death records leads to an underestimation of mortality rates in Al/AN populations.3

-The chronic liver disease and cirrhosis death rate in this service area is 13.2 per 100,000 among AI/ANs and 9.8 per 100,000 among the general population.
+The chronic liver disease and cirrhosis death rate in this service area is 59.7 per 100,000 among Al/ANs.
+This rate is higher than the rate of 9.0 per 100,000 in the general population.
+This difference is statistically significant.

-The alcohol-induced death rate among Al/ANs in this service area is 8.2 per 100,000.
-Among the general population, the rate is 8.4 per 100,000.
+The alcohol-induced death rate among Al/AN in this service area (73.0 per 100,000) is also higher than the rate in the general population (7.2 per 100,000).
+This difference is statistically significant.